MennoMarkus/Game-Boy-Advance-3D-Rail-Shooter/README.md

 Run the included make file to ouput a .gba file.
 Use an game boy advance emulater to run the .gba file.
 The project has been tested on no$gba.

-# Backlog goals:
+# Current goals:
-- Create backLog.
+- Create a game concept.
-- Create art level assets pipeline.
+- Create a model viewer.
-- Port orthographic projection matrix to assembly and push to github.